 And that strategy was to exploit the height disadvantage of DLSU setter Kaye Martinez.
 For Delos Santos the best way to stop the Lady Spikers’ deadly arrows was to break their bow.

 “That time malalaki sila pero meron silang maliit na setter.
 Maliit ang setter nila so more on dun kami nagsi-set play ng nagsi-set play,” he said.
 “Nagkaroon din kami ng magandang receive and then si Rhea nabibigay niya ng maayos sa mga spikers.”

 UST recovered from a set down to beat DLSU, 24-26, 25-23, 25-16, 25-21.

-For the first time in Season 72, the Taft-based squad got its back on the wall.
+For the first time in Season 72, the Taft-based squad got its back against the wall.

 SHAQ THE WORLD

 The Tigresses were on a high as they arrived at the game venue in the last weekend of February just three days after shocking the Lady Spikers in the series opener.

 Entering the venue, the Tigresses were greeted by a huge crowd of UST faithful, all hoping for the clincher.

 Tabaquero was feeling ill that day.

 “Naalala ko may sakit ako nu’ng Game 2.
 Wala akong boses nun,” said the senior, who skipped Thursday’s practice to rest.